marttyyriroskis/drinkkiluostari/README.md

 Requests made to this project are validated using Jakarta Bean Validation.
-It contains several features outside the scope of the Backend course, namely: the Soft Delete implementation; DTO classes; a GlobalExceptionHandler; the usage of ResponseEntities in the REST controllers; and custom .css styling.
+It contains several features outside the scope of the Backend course, namely: the Soft Delete implementation; DTO classes; the usage of ResponseEntities in the REST controllers; and custom .css styling.